 The following sections describe the valuation approaches used by TRL for valuing its assets and liabilities.
+There were no changes made to the recognition and valuation bases used or to estimations during the reporting period.

 D.1 Assets

 The material classes of assets shown on TRL's Solvency II Balance Sheet, their Solvency II values and corresponding values shown in TRL's financial statements (all in USD) are summarised in the table below.